-The above image shows what the piece of linoleum looks like before it is carved.
+The above image shows what the piece of linoleum looks like before it has been carved.
 You will begin with something similar to this.

-Draw your design directly onto the surface in pencil.
+Draw your design directly onto the surface of the lino black in pencil.
 Then you can go over the pencil with Sharpie or another permanent marker that gives the lines some thickness.

 At this point don’t worry too much about making mistakes since you can adjust the image when carving.

-After carving out the plates they look like the ones below.
-You can also cut around the edges to get rid of unwanted material.
+After carving out the plates they will look like the ones below.
+You can also cut around the edges like I did to get rid of unwanted material.

-Before printing your designs on expensive card stock paper make a few test prints.
-I like to use regular printer paper for this, to see where I might need to make some adjustments.
+Before printing your designs on expensive card stock make a few test prints first.
+I like to use printer paper for this, so I can see where I might need to make some adjustments.

 This is called “warming” the ink.
 Sometimes the ink can be too wet or too dry so you have to experiment with it to get the look you want for your print.